Kartikmeena34/diabetes-classification-ann/README.md

 # Diabetes Classifier — ANN Classification

-Predicts whether a patient has diabetes using an ANN built with PyTorch.
+Predicts whether a patient has diabetes or not using an ANN built with PyTorch.

 ## Features
 Pregnancies, Glucose, BloodPressure, SkinThickness,